version 7-August (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

 There are weekly due-dates that you will get used to after a few weeks.

 Submit your work in Canvas, unless otherwise noted.

-You will receive feedback on your work in Canvas, but you need to keep your own Course Checklists up to date so you're on track for getting an "A".
+You will receive feedback on individual assignments in Canvas, and My Grades has a list of completed assignments, but you need to fill out your own Course Checklists, and keep them up to date, to stay on track for getting an "A".

-NOTE: The above schedule and list of topics is TENTATIVE and subject to change.
+The schedule is TENTATIVE and subject to change.
 Changes will always be announced early enough to complete assignments.

 Table of Contents

 How does it fit into my Ed Plan?

 Reading your Answers

 Literature Review Project

 selecting a resource